H-Moji-H/Electricity-Consumption/README.md

 # Electricity Consumption Analysis: Project Summary
 ## Overview

 This project evaluates the financial and practical benefits of installing a battery system to complement a household's existing solar electricity generation.
-Naomi, the homeowner, currently uses solar power directly as it is generated.
+The homeowner currently uses solar power directly as it is generated.
 Surplus energy goes unused, prompting an analysis of whether a battery system would reduce grid reliance and deliver a positive return on investment (ROI).